Value for Money 98%

 Where to Party

-At the base of the piste you’ll find the brand new Crystal bar, which stays open until 9pm and features the mountain base area’s first shot at apres-ski with a DJ in the afternoons.
+At the base of the piste you’ll find the Crystal bar, which stays open until 9pm and features the mountain base area’s first shot at apres-ski with a DJ in the afternoons.
 It’s a light and modern place with huge windows, decked out with white sails, fur rugs, leather sofas, a central open fire, and a long copper bar.
 There’s more seating outside and what is described by the resort as “the first heated burning table in Slovakia” (a bar with an open fire on top of it).

 Incongruously, the mountain village which otherwise sleeps when the lifts close, is home to the Happy End nightclub that warms up at 10.30pm and keeps on going until 3am, featuring DJs, live music, and party nights.